NarawishS/ku-hub/README.md

         $ source venv/bin/activate

+6. Install modules in [requirements.txt](requirements.txt) using

+        $ pip install -r requirements.txt

-6. Use mysite/sample.env as a template, then create/edit your own .env file and set their values.
+7. Use mysite/sample.env as a template, then create/edit your own .env file and set their values.

         DEBUG=True